 Should Changes Be Made to the Way the Payday Loan Industry Is Regulated?

 Payday loans are hardly new, but the controversy surrounding them has reached a fever pitch of late.
 Proponents insist that these short-term loans provide a much-needed service by giving people access to small amounts of cash when they’re in a pinch.
-Opponents, however, believe the loans merely target low-income individuals who have no other options, causing them to fall deeper into debt.
+Opponents, however, believe that payday loans merely target low-income individuals who have no other options, causing them to fall deeper into debt.
 Like most things, however, the issue is far from black and white.

 Despite Detractors, Short-term Loans Continue to Be Immensely Popular

 Although they have their detractors, short-term loans are widely used.
 A recent report, for instance, revealed that more than 46,000 fast cash loans are issued per week in Alabama alone.
 Their popularity is understandable given most banks’ lending policies, which typically forbid small loans and require good to excellent credit.
 A significant portion of the U.S. population lives paycheck to paycheck.
 Traditional loans are typically beyond their reach.
 It makes sense that this underserved population turns to fast cash loans via lenders like PersonalMoneyStore.com in droves.

 Do Payday Loans Cause People to Fall Into Long-term Cycles of Debt?